iTsMe-Zen/Areda/README.md

   </a>
 </p>

-> **Note:** GitHub releases may receive updates first.
-The F-Droid version can take some time to appear because F-Droid builds and publishes apps through its own release process.
+> **Note:** For the newest APK, use GitHub releases.
+For easier installation and updates through the F-Droid app, use F-Droid.
+F-Droid updates may appear later than GitHub releases.

 ## Features